spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 options:
   # If true, a tracked run will be triggered right after the stack is created
   trigger_run: true
+  # If true, stack will not be created, useful when using inputs and multi stacks in a single template.
+  do_not_create: false
 stack:
   name: ${{ inputs.app }}-{{ inputs.environment }}-stack
   space: root